forestryio/k8vent/README.md

 provided by the different methods are not additive.
 If no webhook URLs are provided, `k8vent` exits with an error.

+## Environment

+You are able to tag each pod event sent with an _environment_ string, e.g., "production", "qa", or "testing".
+This value is used in Atomist lifecycle messages to differentiate between pods deployed in different clusters, namespaces, etc.  You can provide this value two different
+ways:

+-   Pod-specific environment in the pod's metadata annotations.
+Use "atomist.com/k8vent" as the annotation key and the value should be a properly escaped JSON object with the key "environment" whose value is the environment string.
+For example:

+        "metadata": {
+          "labels": {
+            "app": "my-app",
+          },
+          "annotations": {
+            "atomist.com/k8vent": "{\"environment\":\"production\"}"
+          }
+        },

+-   The environment variable `ATOMIST_ENVIRONMENT`

+        $ ATOMIST_ENVIRONMENT=production k8vent

+The pod-specific annotation overrides any value of `ATOMIST_ENVIRONMENT` in the k8vent process' environment.

 ## Linking to Atomist lifecycle events

 To get Kubernetes pod events to display as part of the normal Git